S1mplector/mloody/README.md

 `mloodyt50-driver` is a Bloody T50 mouse (LK) user-space (IOHID) control tool for macOS.
 Just for clarification, as it is not a kernel extension, it is not a "driver" in the traditional sense.

-> Upon request, I can reverse engineer other Bloody mice and make macOS drivers as well.
+> Upon request, I can reverse engineer other Bloody mice and make other macOS native tools as well.
 Contact me on mehmetogluilgaz07@gmail.com.
-I decided to make this driver purely out of the reason that the Bloody T50 is the only mouse I own, and I don't want to pay for other mice.
+I decided to make this repository purely out of the reason that the Bloody T50 is the only mouse I own, and I don't want to pay for other mice.

 I intentionally layered the repository hexagonally so core behavior is decoupled from macOS-specific I/O and transport details.